Michigan Radio Wins Four Regional Edward R. Murrow Awards

 Michigan Radio has been recognized with four regional Edward R. Murrow Awards in the Large Market Radio category.
 The Murrow Awards are presented by The Radio Television Digital News Association (RTDNA) to honor outstanding achievements in electronic journalism.
-The station won awards in the Investigative Coverage, Documentary, News Series and Website categories.
+The station won awards in the Continuing Coverage, Documentary, Investigative Reporting, and Sports Reporting categories.
 All four winners will now be eligible to win a national Edward R. Murrow Award.

-“To win more Murrows than any other radio station in the region is an impressive distinction,” said Steve Schram, Director-General Manager of Michigan Radio.
+“To win more Murrows than any other large market radio station in our region is an impressive distinction,” said Steve Schram, Director-General Manager of Michigan Radio.
 “The diversity of the awards celebrates the variety of content and platforms in which we serve our audiences.”